 After preclinical trial results were submitted regarding safety and efficacy, the Drug Controller General of India - CDSCO, Ministry of Health & Family Welfare allowed Bharat Biotech to begin Phase 1 and Phase 2 trials on human subjects.

 Covaxin is approved and associated for use in emergency critical COVID-19 cases.

 Patients who should receive covaxin

-As the vaccine is approved for emergency use it is approved to be administered in patients of age 18 years or above.
+Since the vaccine is approved for emergency use, it can only be given to patients who are 18 years or older.

-Covaxin is given intravenously on the deltoid muscle of the upper arm and the 2 doses are administered the second dose is administered after 4 weeks of the first dose.
+Covaxin is administered intravenously to the deltoid muscle of the upper arm in two doses, with the second dose given four weeks after the first.